 Did you know that oral cancer kills one person every hour in the United States?
-And close to 50,000 Americans are diagnosed with oral oropharyngeal cancer every year.
+Every year, oral oropharyngeal cancer affects close to 50,000 Americans.

 The good news is your dentist and dental hygienist at the Dental Store are trained to look for oral cancer and any signs of tissue change in your mouth.
-Screenings are painless and take less than two minutes to complete.
+Furthermore, screenings are painless and take less than two minutes to complete.

 At your routine preventative hygiene appointment, they perform a head and neck exam as well as an oral cancer screening.
 Doctors and hygienists can feel for any swollen glands, lumps or bumps that should not be there.
 They can identify and differentiate between traumatic or possibly cancerous lesions.

-Early diagnosis is the key to increasing the success of treatment because often lesions cannot be seen by the patient.
+Often, the patient cannot see lesions.
+Early diagnosis is the key to increasing the success of treatment.
 A doctor can notice small tissue changes and can recognize oral cancer in the early stages.
 If you do notice a lesion in your mouth that has not gone away after two weeks it is very important to call your dentist for an evaluation and screening.